How to Calm Yourself Down Before a Day Surgery Procedure

 Research the type or types of anesthesia that you will most likely have if the anesthetic is a source of anxiety for you.

-*****DO NOT RELY ON ANECDOTAL BLOGS OR STORIES for the bulk of your info.
-Start with reputable sites (like WebMD and so on- and my articles will always be factual).
+Please, do not rely on anecdotal blogs or stories for the bulk of your information.
+Start with reputable sites (like WebMD, etc., and my articles will always be factual).
 The danger of reading personal accounts or blogs isn't that the authors are lying, but that often, erroneous associations are made between the anesthesia and some effect that occurred later on or there was some reason that a particular effect occurred (like a preexisting medical condition) that isn't mentioned in the account.

 There are side effects, some of which are pretty common, and complications, most of which are very rare, with anesthesia.
 But, you want to make sure that you are getting real and true information or you could just add to your anxiety, unnecessarily.

 At some point before your surgery date, you will probably be contacted by either the anesthesia provider or by a nurse in the anesthesia department.
 Be sure to give them your most up to date information on medical conditions, symptoms and medication.
 Sometimes, the person calling is qualified to answer specific questions about anesthesia and sometimes, they are not.
 But, it can't hurt to ask.
 If you have questions that you would really like answered, see if there is someone who can call you that can answer them.